Lunczer93/PowerBI_Project_1_Brooklyn_Home_Sales/README.md

 An analysis was conducted so as to find out about the Sales Price of the Building Class in selected neighborhoods in Brooklyn between 2003 and 2017.

-An in-depth analysis was performed in order to show which neighborhood has the greatest popularity in terms of the quantity of sold buildings in this time of period.
+An in-depth analysis was performed in order to show which neighborhoods have the greatest popularity in terms of the quantity of sold buildings in this time of period.

 The calculation for year over year and month over month Sales were also performed for the Building Class in selected neighborhoods.